Date: 4th May 2011

-My thirty-second stadium of 2011 was on Wednesday 4th May 2011 at the Recreation Ground in Aldershot, Hampshire.
+My thirty-second ground of 2011 was on Wednesday 4th May at the Recreation Ground in Aldershot, Hampshire.
 The match was Badshot Lea vs. Fleet Town in the Aldershot Senior Cup Final.

 The Recreation Ground is around half a mile from Aldershot railway station.
 The ground has been home to League Two side Aldershot Town since 1927 although for the night it was hosting the Aldershot Senior Cup Final.